y9hack337/komaruGram/README.md

-# 🍒 Cherrygram
+# 🍒 komaruGram

-Cherrygram is a third-party Telegram client with not many but useful modifications.
+komaruGram is a third-party Telegram client with not many but useful modifications.

 This is an unofficial fork of the original [Telegram App for Android](https://github.com/DrKLO/Telegram).